The Emergence and Role of Dipolar Dislocation Patterns in Discrete and Continuum Formulations of Plasticity: Abstract

 \section{Abstract}

-We develop a two-dimensional stochastic continuum dislocation dynamics theory that demonstrates a precise agreement with the collective behavior of its discrete counterpart, as a function of applied load and with only three essential free parameters.
-The main ingredients of the continuum theory is the evolution equations of statistically stored and geometrically necessary dislocation densities, which are driven by the long-range internal stress, a stochastic flow stress term and, finally, local strain gradient terms, commonly interpreted as {\it dislocation back-stress}.
-The agreement is shown primarily in terms of the patterning characteristics that include the formation of dipolar dislocation walls, which we show to be intrinsically connected to the presence of the dislocation back-stress term.
-Connections of our results to theories of kinematic hardening and strain-gradient plasticity as well as to the Bauschinger effect are discussed.
+{ The plasticity transition at the yield strength of a crystal typically signifies the tendency of dislocation defects towards relatively unrestricted motion.
+For an isolated dislocation the motion is in the slip plane with velocity proportional to the shear stress, while due to the long range interaction dislocation ensembles move towards satisfying emergent collective elastoplastic modes.
+Such collective motions have been discussed in terms of the elusively defined {\it backstress}.
+In this paper, we develop a two-dimensional stochastic continuum dislocation dynamics theory that clarifies the role of backstress and demonstrates a precise agreement with the collective behavior of its discrete counterpart, as a function of applied load and with only three essential free parameters.
+The main ingredients of the continuum theory is the evolution equations of statistically stored and geometrically necessary dislocation densities, which are driven by the long-range internal stress, a stochastic flow stress term and, finally, two local ``diffusion'' like terms.
+The agreement is shown primarily in terms of the patterning characteristics that include the formation of dipolar dislocation walls. }

-Crystals primarily deform through the motion of dislocations~\cite{Asaro:2006lh}.
+Crystals mainly deform through the motion of dislocations~\cite{Asaro:2006lh}, extended line-like defects in the crystal lattice.
 This sole fact can provide key explanations for the magnitude and character of uniaxial and shear strength, as well as the plastic crystalline behavior.
-Nevertheless, it has been relatively unknown whether the pattern of such dislocation ensembles, as they move, can influence the magnitude and/or character of crystalline mechanical strength and plastic behavior.
-It has been suggested that the transition between Stage II and Stage III hardening regimes in metals is associated to dislocation patterning, grain-boundary formation and dislocation cell walls(see for example, Refs.~\cite{Chen:2010kl,Mughrabi:1986tg,Schwink:1992hc,Hahner:1998ij,Hughes:1997bs,Hughes:1998fv,Laufer:1966dz}).
+However, the complex spatio-temporal dynamics of dislocations is elusive: It has long been known that many aspects of the stress-strain response of deformed metals are associated to collective and emergent dislocation patterning that cannot be predicted by single-dislocation features, e.g., dense dipolar wall (DDW) formation and corresponding dislocation cell walls (see for example, Refs.~\cite{Chen:2010kl,Mughrabi:1986tg,Schwink:1992hc,Hahner:1998ij,Hughes:1997bs,Hughes:1998fv, Laufer:1966dz}).
+Also, failure due to mechanical fatigue is preceded by the formation of complex dislocation patterns that have been labeled as ``vein structures", typically observed after multiple thousands of fatigue cycles~\cite{Suresh:1998fu,Mughbrabi:1979kl,Walgraef:1985qa,Kuhlmann-Wilsdorf:1980tx,Tabata:1983lk}.
+Dislocation patterning is, therefore, not only interesting in relation to analogous phenomena in statistical mechanics~\cite{Goldenfeld:1992aa}, but also it correlates with the vital technological interest of characterizing and predicting the lifetime of mechanical components~\cite{Suresh:1998fu}.